 The 36th Legislative District is one of the most progressive, dynamic and thoughtful communities in our state.
 But affordability issues are crushing our region and our future.
 Working families are struggling to pay for quality child care and access a decent public education.
-And we must act now to protect our beautiful landscape from the devastating effects of climate change.
+We must act now to protect our beautiful landscape from the devastating effects of climate change.
+And it’s time to prioritize rebuilding healthy communities and getting people back to work.

 As a working mom, nonprofit executive director, and someone who has been a champion for women in leadership my entire career, I understand the impact these issues are having on people in our community.
 I am a proven progressive leader who knows how to get things done.
 And that’s why I am running for State House.